 Who reads Scope

-We’re aiming to reach you — whether you’re an award-winning scientist or first-year med student, a biotech enthusiast or a health-conscious reader.
-We genuinely value readers’ feedback and invite you to connect with us: Please send tips or questions to co-editor Becky Bach.
+We're aiming to reach you -- whether you're an award-winning scientist or first-year med student, a biotech enthusiast or a health-conscious reader.
+We genuinely value readers' feedback and invite you to connect with us: Please send tips or questions to editor Amy Jeter Hansen.

 Who writes for Scope

 Scope offers readers a curated look at important advances in health and medicine at Stanford and beyond, and insight from the people who are making it happen.
-In addition to a distinguished panel of writers from the School of Medicine's Office of Communication & Public Affairs, we regularly feature contributions from faculty, students, and other colleagues around the Stanford campus who work in medicine and science.
-Among our ongoing series are Stanford Medicine Unplugged, a weekly forum for students to chronicle their experiences in medical school, and Stars of Stanford Medicine, where we introduce you to come of our outstanding scholars.
+In addition to a distinguished panel of writers, we regularly feature contributions from faculty, students, and other colleagues around the Stanford campus who work in medicine and science.
+Among our ongoing series are Stanford Medicine Unplugged, a weekly forum for students to chronicle their experiences in medical school.

 Scope's editorial team

-- Managing editor and co-founder Michelle Brandt: Michelle has written about medicine and health and worked in media relations and digital media at Stanford for almost 20 years.
+- Co-founder Michelle Brandt: Michelle has written about medicine and health and worked in media relations and digital media at Stanford for almost 20 years.
 She leads the school's digital-media team and has been known to call Scope, which she co-founded in 2009, as one of her babies.
 Michelle is an alumna of the University of Wisconsin's School of Journalism and remains a proud Badger.

-- Co-editor and frequent contributor Becky Bach: Becky is a former park ranger and newspaper reporter who is thrilled to be part of the School of Medicine’s communications team.
-She holds a graduate certificate in science communication from the University of California-Santa Cruz, a master’s degree in ecology from UC-Davis and is a Wesleyan University alum.
+- Editor emeritus Becky Bach: Becky is a former park ranger and newspaper reporter who is thrilled to be part of the School of Medicine's communications team.
+She holds a graduate certificate in science communication from the University of California-Santa Cruz, a master's degree in ecology from UC-Davis and is a Wesleyan University alum.
 She works in social media and media relations, and covers honors and awards, ophthalmology, health research and policy, diversity and most anything else.

 Policies and disclaimers